What Does Unmanageable Consulting Spend Look Like?

 Five patterns show up repeatedly in organisations where consulting spend has outgrown the tools managing it.

 Rate variance across departments.
 The same consulting firm — sometimes the same individual consultant — billed at different rates by different business units.
 One department negotiated £1,200 a day.
 Another agreed to £1,800 for the same role.
 Nobody compared because nobody knew both engagements existed.
-Scopecreeper's detection engine catches this automatically: it flags when a supplier's blended rate increases more than 10% across invoice periods, or when the same firm charges materially different rates in different parts of the business.
+Scopecreeper's review surfaces this directly: every supplier's rates compared across the business, flagging where a blended rate has risen across invoice periods or where the same firm charges materially different rates in different parts of the business.

 Scope creep discovered at invoice time.
 The original statement of work said six months and £500K.
 Twelve months later, the invoices total £900K.
 Nobody flagged the drift because nobody was tracking delivery against the original scope.
 PMI research shows that 52–55% of projects experience scope creep.
 The consulting-specific version is worse because consulting scopes are typically vaguer than IT project scopes.

 Seniority substitution.
 The proposal promised a partner-led team.
 The day-to-day delivery shifted to analysts and associates.
 You're paying blended rates based on the original team composition, but the actual seniority doing the work has dropped.
 This is common enough to have a name in procurement circles: "bait and switch."
-Scopecreeper's detection engine monitors this by tracking which resources are actually billed against each engagement and alerting when the seniority mix diverges from what was agreed.
+Scopecreeper's review checks for this by comparing the resources actually billed against each engagement with the team that was agreed, and flagging where the seniority mix has diverged.

 Zombie engagements.
 Consultants who were brought in for a three-month project and are still there eighteen months later.
 The engagement was never formally extended.
 Nobody asked whether they were still needed.
 The invoices keep arriving and keep getting paid because they match the purchase order.
 The engagement is effectively permanent, but nobody treats it that way.